dheerajreddy71/Digital-Complaint-Management-and-Grievance-Portal/README.md

 ## 📞 Support

-For support, email dheerajreddy71@example.com or open an issue in the GitHub repository.
+For support, open an issue in the GitHub repository or contact via GitHub.

 ---